Wall St falls as euro-zone bond yields rise

 | NEW YORK

-NEW YORK Stocks fell on Monday as rising bond yields in Italy and other euro-zone countries reminded investors that despite changes in governments, the region's debt crisis could still spin out of control.
+NEW YORK U.S. stocks fell on Monday as rising bond yields in Italy and other euro-zone countries reminded investors that despite changes in governments, the region's debt crisis could still spin out of control.

 Banks posted the largest losses, but overall volume was unusually weak.
 The KBW bank index dropped 2.5 percent, with Bank of New York Mellon down more than 4 percent.